 Here are a few photos taken during the process.

-Know someone who wants to train but haven’t managed to get themselves off the sofa yet?
-Here is a great way to get them motivated and a perfect Christmas present for any budding Hung Ga enthusiast.
+Do you know someone who wants to train but haven’t managed to get themselves off the sofa yet?
+Here is a great way to get them motivated and a perfect gift for any budding Hung Ga enthusiast.

 Certificates are available for:

-- Or even a mix of the two, all classes and a private one-one session every week for a whole month for £75 (£60 for students).
+Or even a mix of the two, classes and private one-one sessions.

-A fantastic way to get fit and healthy in 2014! 🙂
+A fantastic way to get fit, healthy and motivated in learning authentic Chinese martial arts.

 Students of Yee’s Hung Ga Kung Fu Academy in Inverness have been invited to attend a very special test and training day in Aberdeen on the 19th May 2013.